Click on a question below to see the answer.

 - By using the search filter - This filter, available on the needs listing, includes an Initiative option if there are initiatives on the site.

-- By clicking a link in an email or social media: You can make a link to the initiative available to your volunteers by posting it on social media, including it in an email, etc.
+- By clicking a link in an email or social media - You can make a link to the initiative available to your volunteers by posting it on social media, including it in an email, etc.

 An initiative cannot be marked private, but it can contain private needs.

 - If an initiative contains public needs, those needs will be available to anyone who views the site.
-If the initiative contains needs that are privately available to a user group, then only the members of that groups will be able to needs.
+If the initiative contains needs that are privately available to a user group, then only the members of that groups will be able to see the needs.

 If a volunteer views an initiative page, they will see the initiative banner.
 If the needs are private and the volunteer does not have access to them, they'll see a note below the banner that no needs are available.